sagarhingal/blockchain_go/README.md

 It now exposes an HTTP server for interacting with the blockchain and demonstrates how simple smart contracts could be integrated.

+A lightweight React web UI is available under the `webui` directory for basic interaction with the blockchain server.

 ## Running the server

 ```